daodavid/maths-behind-ML/notebooks/ML/Softmax Regression/README.md

  <br> <br>
 <h2>
    <font size="5" face = "Times New Roma" color='#270336'>
-     The minimization Cross-entropy Loss used in Softmax regression
+     The minimization of Cross-entropy Loss used in Softmax regression
    </font>
  </h2>